ankebremer/cv/index.md

 A wrap platform to manage wealth with a focus on pension products.

 * Technical lead for a team that consists of 6 developers and 2 business analysts
-* Line managing and mentoring 5 people (regular catch-ups, goal setting, progression)
+* Line manage and mentor 5 people (regular catch-ups, goal setting, progression)
+* Participate in code reviews, planning sessions and agile ceremonies
 * Currently bringing a legacy Java 8 code base to Java 17
-* Currently designing and implementing a solution for the calculation of annual Cost and Charges statements (Regulatory requirement) and an integration with an existing tool for ad-hoc calculations
+* Designed and co-implemented a solution for the calculation of annual Cost and Charges statements and the possibility for a future integration with an existing reporting tool for fast ad-hoc calculations
-* Designed and developed an Intelliflo data integration for adviser income statements
+* Designed and co-developed an Intelliflo data integration for adviser income statements
 * Analysed code base for improvements to increase performance and maintainability
 * Established agile ceremonies such as retrospective to be a collaborative and constructive feedback opportunity for the team to actively shape and improve their way of working
 * Grew development team and oversaw collaborative hiring process
-* Participate in code reviews and planning sessions
+* _Technologies used:_ Java, SQL (Oracle and Postgres), GraphQL, AWS CloudFormation, AWS Lambda, AWS S3, AWS CDK, DynamoDB

 ### Senior Software Developer
 [Nucleus Financial](https://www.nucleusfinancial.com/) _(May 2021 - December 2021)_ <br>
 A wrap platform to manage wealth with a focus on pension products.

-* assisted in porting of several batch and multithreaded ETL processes to AWS Lambda
+* Assisted in porting of several batch and multithreaded ETL processes to AWS Lambda
+* Co-implemented GraphQL API
+* mentored more junior team members
+* _Technologies used:_ Java, SQL (Oracle and Postgres), GraphQL, AWS Lambda, AWS S3

 ### Software Developer